Public sector managers from EU Member States are gathering in Paris for the start of the new executive programme CAPITALS.

 Please send requests for photos of the programme launch event to pressoffice[at]hertie-school[dot]org.

-The Hertie School of Governance is a private university based in Berlin, Germany, accredited by the state and the German Science Council.
+The Hertie School is a private university based in Berlin, Germany, accredited by the state and the German Science Council.
 It prepares exceptional students for leadership positions in government, business, and civil society.
 Interdisciplinary and practice-oriented teaching, first-class research and an extensive international network set the Hertie School apart and position it as an ambassador of good governance, characterised by public debate and engagement.
 The school was founded at the end of 2003 as a project of the Hertie Foundation, which remains its major partner.